-- adoption of the Merger Agreement by the shareholders of Lincoln; - approval of the merger by the Board of Governors of the Federal Reserve System and the expiration of any regulatory waiting period; - approval of the merger by the Indiana Department of Financial Institutions; - the receipt by Lincoln of an opinion of Bose McKinney & Evans LLP that the merger will be treated, for U.S. federal income tax purposes, as a reorganization within the meaning of Section 368(a) of the Internal Revenue Code of 1986, as amended, and that no gain or loss will be recognized by Lincoln shareholders in the merger to the extent they receive shares of First Merchants common stock as consideration for their Lincoln common shares; - the receipt by First Merchants of an opinion of Bingham McHale LLP that the merger will be treated, for U.S. federal income tax purposes, as a reorganization within the meaning of Section 368(a) of the Internal Revenue Code of 1986, as amended; - other customary conditions and obligations of the parties set forth in the Merger Agreement.
+- adoption of the Merger Agreement by the shareholders of Lincoln; - approval of the merger by the Board of Governors of the Federal Reserve System (which has been obtained) and the expiration of any regulatory waiting period; - approval of the merger by the Indiana Department of Financial Institutions (which has been obtained); - the receipt by Lincoln of an opinion of Bose McKinney & Evans LLP that the merger will be treated, for U.S. federal income tax purposes, as a reorganization within the meaning of Section 368(a) of the Internal Revenue Code of 1986, as amended, and that no gain or loss will be recognized by Lincoln shareholders in the merger to the extent they receive shares of First Merchants common stock as consideration for their Lincoln common shares; - the receipt by First Merchants of an opinion of Bingham McHale LLP that the merger will be treated, for U.S. federal income tax purposes, as a reorganization within the meaning of Section 368(a) of the Internal Revenue Code of 1986, as amended; - other customary conditions and obligations of the parties set forth in the Merger Agreement.

-Regulatory Approvals (page 53)
+Regulatory Approvals (page 56)

-The merger must be approved by the Board of Governors of the Federal Reserve System (Federal Reserve) and the Indiana Department of Financial Institutions (DFI).
-We have filed the required applications with the Federal Reserve and the DFI.
-We cannot assure you as to when or whether the approvals will be received.
+The merger has been approved by the Board of Governors of the Federal Reserve System (Federal Reserve) and the Indiana Department of Financial Institutions (DFI).

-Conduct of Business Pending Merger (page 52)
+Conduct of Business Pending Merger (page 55)